min69u/Reforestation/README.md

-## Do I enjoy making courthouse puns?
-Guilty
+## I decided to sell my Hoover… well it was just collecting dust.